 How Much Does BetterHelp Cost?
 BetterHelp Prices

-One thing I didn’t love about BetterHelp was that the cost isn’t very transparent before signing up.
+One thing I didn’t love, and a few BetterHelp reviews echo was that the cost isn’t very transparent before signing up.
 In the video below I mention that I got a free week (more on that later), but you don’t automatically get a BetterHelp free trial when you sign up.

 Until you create an account, you don’t have access to view the prices…but don’t worry, I got you.